kenminglee/cs336-spring2025-assignment1-new/notes/understanding_unicode.md

 UnicodeDecodeError: 'utf-8' codec can't decode byte 0xe4 in position 0: unexpected end of data
 ```

+3. An example of a two-byte sequence that does not decode to any Unicode character(s):
-3. `01111111 10111111` is an invalid two-byte sequence that does not decode to any Unicode character.
+`01111111 10111111` is an invalid two-byte sequence that does not decode to any Unicode character.
 That's because the second byte starts with a `10`, which is a pattern to represent continuation byte (see above for explaination).
 However, the 1st byte starts with `0`, which means the unicode character only contains 1 byte.
 Hence the 2nd byte is a stray continuation byte (that is invalid).  (a)